Scenario 1

-You take Craig to the pediatrician to make sure there is not a medical issue.
+Craig’s parents take him to the pediatrician to make sure there is not a medical issue.
 Craig seems to cry most of the time, unless he is eating or asleep.
-You begin to feel anxious because you feel like you are not doing the right thing to comfort him.
-Your doctor says he is healthy and to give it some time, but you begin to question whether you will be a good parent.
-Your spouse feels helpless because you are so upset.
+They begin to feel anxious, like they are not doing the right thing to comfort him.
+The doctor says he is healthy and to give it some time, but they begin to question whether they will be good parents.

 It is important to recognize that adoptive parents go though many of the same stress points that parents who give birth to their children go through.
 Lack of sleep and increased family responsibilities can be compounded with adoptive families if there wasn’t much notice before placement or if there is limited maternity/paternity leave offered through work.